How to Outfit a Dorm Room

 • Sure, every university sends along reminders telling you and your student what to bring to campus.
 And, of course, every retailer in the country has a list of all their stuff you should buy for Mr. or Ms. College Freshman.
 But wouldn’t you like to get the scoop from real parents who’ve already done all the intensive comparison shopping for you?
 And wouldn’t you like some great tips on how to creatively outfit that dreary and cramped cell your kid is going to get jammed into?
 Well, simply read on, my friend, as I guide you through Outfitting a Dorm Room the right way!

 • First, don’t fret or sweat if either a) you haven’t much time left to get everything, or b) you’ve already moved your kid into the dorm and you’re now playing catch-up.
 Everything your student will need or could enjoy is readily available at a variety of cost-competitive national retailers with locations just about everywhere, so either you or your student can get them quickly and relatively inexpensively.
 Also, most of those retailers will also order, collect and hold items for pick-up, or even have them delivered or shipped at reasonable prices.
 (Check retailer websites for more info.)
 Just about every college has the capability of receiving shipped packages for students.
 (Check college websites for details.)
-Remember, we are in recessionary times, so look for sales and press for the best deals you can get, both on prices and on reduced-cost shipping.
+Look for sales and press for the best deals you can get, both on prices and on reduced-cost shipping.
 Don’t be afraid to pit one retailer against another.

 • Next, I want to focus on those things that will really make your student’s dorm room matter: style, personality, colors, features and careful pre-planning.
 (So it is not until later in this article that you’ll find all the typical and more mundane checklists of all those items to pack, acquire or consider.)
 To quickly and inexpensively decorate the dorm room, consider hanging a brightly colored fabric shower curtain on one or more walls.
 Many colleges prohibit painting or affixing items to walls, but you can apply removable 3M-adhesive pads and lightweight hooks to walls, then hang a fabric shower curtain by its eyelets to the hooks.
 Pick a fabric pattern and colors coordinated to bed linens and towels and you’ll quickly set a distinctive theme.
 Elsewhere throughout the room, you can add any of a variety of self-stick decals, from college insignia to multi-colored polka dots to even dry-erase appliqués.
 (The Wall Décor Store, for one, offers a variety of removable self-stick colored dots in different sizes.)
 Add posters and photos of interest to your student, always using a college-approved removable gum or mastic adhesive.
 (If you are concerned about your student adjusting to being away from home, be sure to include enough pictures of home, family, pets, friends, etc.) Consider a combination calendar/corkboard/dry-erase board, for your student to keep track of all classes, friends, activities and due dates.
 Key these to the dominant patterns and colors to complete the theme.
 A colored or decorated desk-pad can also add to the effect, as can a color-coordinated stapler, scissors, tape dispenser, desk caddy, desk lamp, clock, wastepaper basket, fan, storage bins, etc. When shopping around, consider combination space-saving items, and items that might be smaller, more compact or easier to store, stack, shelve, etc., as space will be at a premium.
 Don’t forget the silly, fun things that can make a dorm room more inviting and homey to your student: stuffed animals, colorful throw pillows, a wind-up toy, a goofy poster, comic-character slippers, etc.